"Emigrate with Confidence"

 Ensuring Signalling and Communications Engineers Are In High Demand

-Curently, Signalling and Communications Engineers are on the MLTSSL skills shortage list.
-Being on the MLTSSL list means a Signalling and Communications Engineer may qualify for the following visa streams:
+Curently, Signalling and Communications Engineers are on the MLTSSL list.
+Being on this list means a Signalling and Communications Engineer may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Signalling and Communications Engineer

-Before a Signalling and Communications Engineer can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Signalling and Communications Engineers invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Signalling and Communications Engineer, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Signalling and Communications Engineer:

 The profession “a Signalling and Communications Engineer” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Electrical Engineer” and is uniquely identified by the code 233311.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Signalling and Communications Engineer:

-For a Signalling and Communications Engineer to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Signalling and Communications Engineer to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: